muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "Y...
 You said that...
 You would get stronger over 3 seconds if attacked and... and that we had to vaporize your... spine..."

-Phanna's face twisted with discomfort at Melody's answer and I, too, can feel my own face twist in confusion.
+Phanna showed visable discomfort at Melody's answer.

 Melody quivered in fear at the sight of our expressions but she couldn't pull herself any further away from us in the aquarium.

 "I'm sorry..."
 Phanna finally spoke before slowly walking to the bed and sitting down.

-Phanna must have realized that the stuff that Melody just spoke about was something that never happened, at least in front of us the way that Melody had described.
+Phanna must have realized that the stuff that Melody just spoke about was something that never happened, at least to us the way that Melody had described.

 I wasn't too surprised by this but Phanna seemed to find this situation extremely uncomfortable.